4nt4g0n15t/4nt4g0n15t/README.md

 I am an active cyber security enthusiast with skills in testing networks and web applications for security vulnerabilities.
-With a bachelor's degree in Computer Application and an advanced certification in penetration testing, I excel at finding and fixing vulnerabilities using the latest tools and techniques.
+With a bachelor's degree in Computer Application and an advanced certification in penetration testing.

 ## Objective